SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

 For this we modify the method ` send:receiver:lookupFromClass:arguments:` as follows:

 - it looks for the method
-- if the method is not found, it creates a message, and send the message `doesNotUnderstand:` to the receiver with the message as argument,
+- if the method is not found, it creates a message, and send the message `doesNotUnderstand:` to the receiver with the message as an argument,
-- else it just execute the found method.
+- else it just executes the found method.

 ```
 CInterpreter >> send: aSelector receiver: newReceiver lookupFromClass: lookupClass arguments: arguments [